Tejadheeraj/To-Do-List/README.md

-# To-Do-List
+#  ToDoMaster
-A simple and interactive To-Do List web application built using HTML, CSS, and JavaScript.
-This project allows users to add, view, and delete tasks, with data persistence using LocalStorage.
+This is a simple and interactive To-Do List web application that allows users to add, edit, delete, and mark tasks as completed.
+The application also supports drag-and-drop reordering and stores tasks using localStorage to persist data across sessions.

 Features:

-      1.Add Tasks: Easily add new tasks to your to-do list.
+      1.Add Tasks: Users can add new tasks to the list 2.Edit Tasks: Tasks can be edited inline.
-      2.Delete Tasks: Remove completed or unwanted tasks with a single click.
+      3.Delete Tasks: Remove unwanted tasks easily.
-      3.Persistent Storage: Tasks are saved in the browser's LocalStorage, so they persist even after refreshing or closing the page.
+      4.Mark as Completed: Tasks can be checked off to indicate completion.
+      5.Drag and Drop: Reorder tasks by dragging and dropping.
+      6.Persistent Storage: Uses localStorage to save tasks.
-      4.Responsive Design: The application is designed to work seamlessly on both desktop and mobile devices.
+      7.Responsive Design: Works well on both desktop and mobile devices.

 Technologies Used: